p-wilbrink/openscd-github/doc/adr/0002-use-pull-requests-and-adrs-for-async-decision-making.md

-# 2. Use Pull Requests and ADRs for Async Decision Process
+# 2. Use Pull Requests and ADRs for Async Decision Making

 Date: 2023-03-23